nodejs/node/doc/api/esm.md

 e.g. `'path'` in `import { sep } from 'path'`.
 Specifiers are also used in `export from` statements, and as the argument to an `import()` expression.

-There are four types of specifiers:
+There are three types of specifiers:

 * _Relative specifiers_ like `'./startup.js'` or `'../config.mjs'`.
 They refer
   to a path relative to the location of the importing file. _The file extension